larrywelch/dsmFileProcessing/dsmPDFLib/README.md

 to use the library, pip install dsmPDFLib/dist/DSMPdfLib-[version].py3-none-any.whl

+# Environment Variables
+Some of the tests and examples require the following environment variables:
+AZURE_STORAGE_CONNECTION_STRING
+AZURE_STORAGE_CONTAINER_NAME

+They can be set in the terminal window or using a batch file: set AZURE_STORAGE_CONNECTION_STRING=some_value set AZURE_STORAGE_CONTAINER_NAME=some_value

+These values should point to a valid azure storage account.
+The container doesn't have to exist, it will get created if needed.

 # Run Tests

 python setup.py pytest

 # Examples
 The examples folder contains example applications that use the library.
 There is also an examples file one folder up that uses the pip install ....whl

+## Run the examples
+Azure Examples:
+  python examples/azureExample.py

 # Install Python Pacakged from Requirements.txt
 pip install -r requirements.txt

 # Development Notes
 Inspired by: